NoahKise/dr-sillystringzs-factory/README.md

 #### By Noah Kise

 #### A C# web application to allow a fictional factory owner to keep track of their engineers and machines.
-An Exercise in many-to-many database relationships.
+An exercise in many-to-many database relationships.

 ## Technologies Used